supergnaw/Linchpin/README.md

 $results = $lp->transexec( $queries );
 ```

-To help initial programming, you can optionally attempt transactiosn in a "test mode" by passing true as the second parameter to the function.
+To help initial programming, you can optionally attempt transactions in a "test mode" by passing true as the second parameter to the function.
 You can check the status via the debug variable:
 ```PHP
 $results = $lp->trasexec( $queries, true );
 print_r( $lp->debug );